Omarbousfer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4th script will changes the owner of the file "hello" to the user "betty"

 5th script will creates an enpty file called "hello"

+6th script will adds execute permission to the owner of the file "hello"